Welcome to Class Newstead

 'Teach your monster to read' is a fantastic app to download onto your phone or tablet.

-This half term we will begin our year long experiment observing seasonal changes on trees.
+This half term we will continue our year long experiment observing seasonal changes on trees.

 Dates for your diary;

-Friday 5th April - Easter Service 9.30 am in All Hallows church.
+Friday 20th December - Carol Service at All Hallows Church 9.30am.
 Last day of term.

 (Please also see the diary page on our website.)